WECN

 WECN (channel 64), branded on-air as Único TV, is a Spanish Religious television station serving eastern Puerto Rico that is licensed to Naranjito.
 The station is owned by Único TV Media under its licensee, Encuentro Christian Network.
-The station's studios are located at Carr.
-167, Urb.
-Rexville in Bayamon and its transmitter is at Barrio Cedro Abajo in Naranjito.
+The station's studios are located at Carretera 167, Urbana Rexville in Bayamon and its transmitter is at Barrio Cedro Abajo in Naranjito.
 WECN programming was also seen on WRUA, channel 33 in Fajardo before that station switched affiliations and frequency to Tiva TV.
 Since September 24, 2015, WECN returns to the air, broadcasting Religious programming on channel 18.1.